yesthisisjoe/ios-swift-test/README.md

 * TASK 1: Create a data source for the notes:
   * create a note model that can capture the text entered by a user and the date the user created the note
-  * create a mock API to return a list of fake notes asynchronously
+  * create a simple mock data source to return a list of fake notes asynchronously

 * TASK 2: Display a table of notes in the note controller:
   * use the mock API to populate the list